20 things to do for under $20 in Hawaii

 6. See the sunrise at Haleakala National Park

 Because of its popularity, reservations are now required to drive up Haleakala for the sunrise.
-It will cost you $1.50 to book your tickets in advance.
-You will also have to pay the park entrance fee of $25, but that evens out depending on how many people you have in your car.
+It will cost you $1 per vehicle to reserve your spot, plus the $25 entrance fee you’ll pay as you enter the park.

 You may book a reservation up to two months in advance.
 Book your tickets as far in advance as possible because they tend to sell out.
 Make your reservation here.